 Giving them life skills will help them more than anything an adult can buy them.
 If you are a giver, teach them to work for the things they want.

 Finally, don’t be lazy.
 Enforce the rules and don’t give in to whining and manipulation.
+Be consistent.
 You will handicap them in the future if you do.